 - Include Quality Graphics

 My number one website design tip for beginners is to keep it simple.

-Good website design should immediately get your visitors attention and make it easy for them to accomplish what it is that you want them to do: sign up for your email list, purchase an ebook, apply for your membership, or enroll in your online course.
+Good website design should immediately get your visitors attention and make it easy to accomplish what it is that you want them to do: sign up for your email list, purchase an eBook, apply for your membership, enroll in your online course, etc.

 Has this ever happened to you?

 You're scrolling through Pinterest late at night and you click on a fancy pin that claims to teach you how to bake the best chocolate cake, but when you land on the web page it is unclear what the website is about or you aren’t really sure what to do next?

 I see some hands going up out there!

 Yep, this has happened to me...more than once.

 You may know how the story ends: You quickly exit out of that website and find your way back to Pinterest in hopes of finding an easy to navigate and uncluttered website that will help.

 If this sounds like something that you’ve experienced, you are not alone.